 Our results also give us tools for collaboration, deeper insights and understanding, and can fuel compassion.

-I’m sharing the results of my two favorite assessments.
-They’re my favorites because, of the gazillion quizzes I’ve taken, the feedback they provided resonated the most, felt accurate.
+Below you’ll find the results of my two favorite assessments.
+Of the gazillion quizzes I’ve taken, the feedback these two provided resonated the most, felt accurate.
 Hopefully they’ll shed some light on who I am and how I interact with the world…

 I’m an AMFP!